ikoniqoz/nitrodocs/content/developers/tools/template-library.md

 # Template Library

-The template library powers all out the output on the PyroCMS public and admin pages.
+The template library powers all out the output on the NitroCMS public and admin pages.
 The template is auto-loaded, so there is no need to load it in your controllers.

 ## Method Reference